Danilo Djuricic

-Danilo Djuricic (born February 20, 1999) is a Canadian professional basketball player for Scarborough Shooting Stars of the CEBL.
-He previously played for the Harvard Crimson.
+Danilo Djuricic (born February 20, 1999) is a Canadian professional basketball player for the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
+He played college basketball for Harvard and Santa Clara.

-High school
+High school career

 A Canadian of Serbian and Montenegrin descent, Djuricic played for the St. Michael's College School Blue Raiders.
 St. Mike's head coach Jeff Zownir described him as "an unselfish team player, and a role model both on and off the court".

 Ranked eighth in the Canadian National Player Rankings for the Class of 2017 (by northpolehoops.com), Djuricic committed to Harvard University in September 2016.

 College career

 Djuricic was recruited to Harvard College from St. Michael's College School in Toronto, Ontario.
-In his freshman year, November 16th, Djuricic had 14 points, 7 rebounds, 5 blocks in a losing effort against the Holy Cross Crusaders.
-After averaging 12 points, 4.5 rebounds, and 2.5 blocks on the weekend, Djuricic was named Ivy Rookie of the Week for the week of November 12-18.
+In his freshman year, November 16, Djuricic had 14 points, 7 rebounds, 5 blocks in a losing effort against the Holy Cross Crusaders.
+After averaging 12 points, 4.5 rebounds, and 2.5 blocks on the weekend, Djuricic was named Ivy Rookie of the Week for the week of November 12–18.
 Djuricic ended his freshman year averaging 4.9 points, 2.7 rebounds and 0.5 blocks in 14 minutes per game.

 In Djuricic's sophomore year on November 16, 2018 he notched a career high 20 points, 5 rebounds and 2 assists against Rhode Island Rams men's basketball.
 As a sophomore he averaged 6.2 points and 3.9 rebounds in 20 minutes per game with 11 total starts.

 In Djuricic's junior year he scored 17 points on 7 for 9 shooting and pulled down 5 rebounds with 2 assists to lead Harvard past Yale Bulldogs men's basketball 78-77.
 Djuricic finished his sophomore campaign averaging 6.1 points and 4.3 rebounds and 0.7 assists in 18 minutes per game.

-Djuricic unknowingly played his last game for Harvard in March of 2020 as he was left without a senior year as the Ivy League opted to cancel their season due to the Coronavirus pandemic.
+Djuricic unknowingly played his last game for Harvard in March 2020 as he was left without a senior year as the Ivy League opted to cancel their season due to the Coronavirus pandemic.
 On March 5, 2021 Djuricic announced he would be playing at Santa Clara University.
 He chose the Broncos over offers from Virginia Tech, Boston College and others.

 Professional career

-On January 13, 2022, Djuricic signed with BC Brno of the Czech National Basketball League.
+On January 13, 2022, Djuricic signed with BC Brno of the Czech NBL.

-On May 10, 2022, Djuricic signed with the Scarborough Shooting Stars of the CEBL.
+On May 10, 2022, Djuricic signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League.

+On December 9, 2022, Djuricic re-signed with BC Brno.

+On May 9, 2023, Djuricic re-signed with the Scarborough Shooting Stars.